Classic Roasted Marina Sauce

 Kosher salt

 Preheat oven to 350°.
-Heat oil in a large heavy ovenproof pot over medium.
+Heat oil in a large heavy ovenproof pot over medium heat.
 Cook garlic, stirring often, until golden, about 4 minutes.

-Add onion, and red pepper flakes and cook, stirring often until onion is translucent about 5 minutes.
+Add onion and red pepper flakes, and cook, stirring often, until the onion is translucent, about 5 minutes.

 Stir in tomato paste and cook, stirring often, until slightly darkened, about 2 minutes.

-Add wine, bring to a boil, and cook until almost completely evaporated about 1 minute.
-Add tomatoes, breaking up with your hands, and their juices; add basil and oregano and stir to combine.
-Swirl 1½ cups water into one tomato can, then the other, to rinse, and add to the pot.
-We don’t want to waist any delicious tomato juice: Season with salt.
+Add wine, bring to a boil, and cook until almost completely evaporated, about 1 minute.
+Add tomatoes, breaking them up with your hands and their juices, and add basil and oregano; stir to combine.
+Swirl 1½ cups of water into one tomato can, then the other, to rinse, and add to the pot.
+We don’t want to waste any delicious tomato juice: Season with salt.

-Transfer pot to oven; roast sauce, stirring halfway through, until thick and tomatoes are browned on top and around edges of the pot, 2–2½ hours.
+Transfer the pot to the oven; roast the sauce, stirring halfway through, until thick and the tomatoes are browned on top and around the edges of the pot, 2–2½ hours.

 Let the sauce cool slightly.
 Pass through the large holes of a food mill or process in a food processor until mostly smooth.
 I like my sauce a little chunky.
 Taste and season with salt.